ijiraq/ASTR507/assignment4_2.md

 (5 POINTS) 1 - Using the python version of [REBOUND](https://rebound.readthedocs.io/en/latest/index.html) and the
 [REBOUNDx](https://github.com/dtamayo/reboundx/) extra forces package, follow the evolution of test particles around Saturn and confirm the analytic expressions in Sections 2.6.2 of the text.
-Report the measured and analytic values as degrees/day and in dimensionless units.
+Report the percession rates as estimated by your simulation and as estimated by the analytic formula in degrees/day and in dimensionless units.

-(10 POINTS) 2 - Add Tritan to your simulation from *1* and determine at what orbital distance from Saturn the analytic expressions fail.
-Then, considering a series of circular orbits spaced between the exterior of Saturn and orbit of Tritan plot the inclination of Saturn's [Laplace plane ](https://en.wikipedia.org/wiki/Laplace_plane) versus orbital distance from Saturn in units of Saturn radii.
+(10 POINTS) 2 - Considering a series of circular orbits spaced between the exterior of Saturn and orbit of Tritan plot the inclination of Saturn's [Laplace plane ](https://en.wikipedia.org/wiki/Laplace_plane) versus orbital distance from Saturn in units of Saturn radii.
+Compare the precession rates for these orbits with those determined in part 1.
+At what distance from Saturn is the analytic determination of the precession rate acurate to 5%?